SvDvorak/PSX-Retropie/README.md

 For my brother's birthday I wanted to make something special.
 As the original Playstation is near to his heart I converted an old one to hold a Raspberry Pi, with completely functional controller ports, power & reset buttons, power LED and USB ports in the memory slots.

 This repository contains the scripts and Raspberry Pi configuration steps I used.
+See setup_instructions.txt for installing the scripts (among other things, these were my steps).

 DISCLAIMER: It was more than 5 years ago I wrote these scripts and the setup config.
 I leave no guarantees that they'll work for you.